stationzeroai/facebook-ads-mcp-server/readme.md

     ```bash
     pip install -r requirements.txt
     ```
-3.  **Obtain Facebook Access Token:** Secure a Facebook User Access Token with the necessary permissions (e.g., `ads_read`).
-You can generate this through the Facebook Developer portal.
+3.  **Obtain Meta Access Token:** Secure a Meta User Access Token with the necessary permissions (e.g., `ads_read`).
+You can generate this through the Meta Developer portal.
 Follow [this link](https://elfsight.com/blog/how-to-get-facebook-access-token/).

 ### Usage with MCP Clients (e.g., Cursor, Claude Desktop)

 To integrate this server with an MCP-compatible client, add a configuration([Claude](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server)) similar to the following.
-Replace `YOUR_FACEBOOK_ACCESS_TOKEN` with your actual token and adjust the path to `server.py` if necessary.
+Replace `YOUR_META_ACCESS_TOKEN` with your actual token and adjust the path to `server.py` if necessary.

 ```json
 {